 Example of how to negotiate a salary offer in writing:

 I very much appreciate you forwarding me the offer package for your Nursing Manager opportunity.
-I want to reiterate how excited I am to be considered for your position.
+It’s hard to reiterate how excited I am to be considered for your position.
 I believe that I will be an asset for (hospital name).

 Given my education and experience, I am looking at positions in the range of $100,000 to $120,000 per year, based on the role and the location.